Skip to main content

 Detecting a replay

 In a high-reliability system, store each idempotency key alongside the result in your own database before considering the operation complete.
-If your process crashes before storing the result, you can retry with the same key and get the same response — and then store it safely.
+If your process crashes before storing the result, retry with the same key, get the same response back, and then store it safely.